kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 By default, the tokens will be saved in a secure client side cookie.
 Gloo can instead use Redis to save the OIDC tokens, and set a randomly generated session id in the user's cookie.
-Going forward in the Gloo Edge documentation, we will be using examples of OIDC using a redis session.
+Going forward in the Gloo Gateway documentation, we will be using examples of OIDC using a redis session.

 Example configuration: